-It has been noted that the Presentation mark is "subjective."
+It has been noted that the Presentation grade is "subjective."
 That is true and it is by design.
 Many aspects of an aerobatic performance cannot be defined objectively and it is correct to award pilots who present a superior overall sequence and to downgrade those pilots who merely fly precise maneuvers without regard for placement, balance, harmony, and the other subjective attributes that combine to make a visually pleasing performance.
-The Presentation mark is simply one more tool which the judge can use to separate the top pilot from the second best and on down the rank order.
+The Presentation grade is simply one more tool which the judge can use to separate the top pilot from the second best and on down the rank order.

-The judge's decision on a mark for Presentation is not a simple one.
-The score must take into account the placement of individual figures, the balance of the sequence taken as a whole, and the harmony of execution.
-As much thought must be put into assigning a Presentation mark as with any figure mark if the differences between the best and worst flights are to be fairly assessed.
+The judge's decision on a grade for Presentation is not a simple one.
+The mark must take into account the placement of individual figures, the balance of the sequence taken as a whole, and the harmony of execution.
+The judge must put as much thought into assigning a Presentation mark as with any figure mark if the differences between the best and worst flights are to be fairly assessed.